DRVR1/FileCrypt/README.md

 - Asymmetric encryption

-- Generate RSA key pair and encrypt(AES) private key with a password.
+- Generate RSA key pair and encrypt(AES) private key with a password
+-
 - Encrypt/Decrypt files recursively

-- Beacuse of the asymmetric encryption nature, you can encrypt files safely in other places, without the need of carrying your private key with you!
+- Beacuse of the asymmetric encryption nature, you can encrypt files safely in other places, without the need of carrying your private key with you

 ## How to encrypt